 - There will be a fee to join the SCMT.
-Those costs will be determined after the transitional committee meets, and an operational budget is determined.
+Those costs will be determined after the transitional committee determines an operational budget.

 - The Association membership fees will not increase (unless approved by the membership at an AGM), and the Association will continue to provide liability insurance and other benefits to members.

 Who is supporting ‘The Saskatchewan Massage Therapy Act’?

 - A strong majority of MTAS members are in favour of legislation.
 The MTAS membership has continually been updated and informed since 2010 through President’s briefings, AGMs, Legislation Chair and Executive Director Reports.

 - The MTAS has petitioned and corresponded with the other 26 legislated professions in Saskatchewan.
 There has been an overwhelming and positive response for our legislation proposal.

 How does legislation relate to the Canada Revenue Agency?

 - Upon legislation, once the Canada Revenue Agency (CRA) is notified, patients will be able to claim their massage therapy treatments as a medical expense on their annual tax return.

 When will massage therapy treatments be exempt from the GST?

 - A health profession in Canada can be exempted if it is legislated in five (5) provinces or territories.

 - The CMTA application to remove the GST from treatments is currently with the Government.